Calculate Density

 If the default value of None is used, each location will be assumed to represent a single count.

-Input barrier features specifies the dataset that defines the barriers.
+• Input barrier features specifies the dataset that defines the barriers.
 The barriers can be a feature layer of polyline or polygon features.
-You can choose a layer using the Layer button, or use the Draw input features button to create a sketch layer to use as the input.
+You can choose a layer using the Layer button, or you can create a sketch layer to use as the input using the Draw input features button.
 For feature inputs, a count of features is displayed below the layer name.
 The count includes all features in the layer, except features that have been removed using a filter.
 Environment settings, such as Processing extent, are not reflected in the feature count.

 Analysis settings